amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 To evaluate Proselint's false positive rate, we built corpus of text from well-edited magazines believed to contain low rates of usage errors.
 In the course of assembling this corpus, we discovered a lacuna in the available linguistic corpora — there are no available annotated corpora that provide false-positive rates for style and usage violations [#]_.
 The Proselint testing framework is an excellent opportunity to develop such a corpus.
 Unfortunately, because our current corpus derives from copyrighted work, it cannot be released as part of open-source software.
 Developing an open-source corpus of style and usage errors will be necessary if these tools are to be made available for :math:`\textsc{nlp}` research (outside of our internal testing and research).

-.. [#] Editor :cite:`editor_compare` has built a corpus which compares the performance of various grammar checkers (not including Proselint).
-Their corpus consists of "real-world examples of grammatical mistakes and stylistic problems taken from published sources".
-A corpus made of errors will maximise true positives, but mistestimates false positive rates in entire real-world documents.
-Their corpus is not publicly available, and they do not provide a standard format for describing corpora annotated with false positives and negatives.

 The advice
 ==========